 'Clear Type' is a way that Microsoft improves the appearance of fonts when rendered on a screen.
 'ClearType' should be turned on by default in Windows 10 and 11, but if you want to check search 'Adjust ClearType text' in the Windows search box.

 Your handwriting font will look great when printed on paper.
 Here are some ways to make it look even better:

 Use your best printer settings and change the colour of the

 text to blue.
 This gives more of a handwritten look.

 Change the point size of your font so that the printed letters are about the same size as your actual handwriting.
 You may need to experiment a few times by changing the size and printing out a test page to get this just right.
-(Premium and Premium 'Ultra' Service users will be told the best size to use).
+(If you purchase a custom made font you will be told the best size to use).

 Another way to improve the realistic effect of your handwriting font is to overlap the lines, as many writers do when writing naturally.
 In Microsoft Word for example, you have good control over the level of line overlap from the Paragraph menu.

 How to open the Paragraph menu in Microsoft Word:

 These instructions use Microsoft Word 365 as an example.
 If you have problems finding the settings in your version of Word we suggest you conduct a search for how to do this in the version that you have.

 Click on the 'Home' tab and in the Paragraph menu select the line spacing button (arrowed on diagram).
 Then click on 'Line Spacing Options'.